-ISMM starts at the beginning of October and runs for 11 months until the end of August, the following year.
+ISMM starts at the beginning of October and runs for 11 months until August the following year.
 The programme will include*:

 - Taught modules